How Juries Are Selected

 The legal process can seem complicated and mysterious, especially the jury selection process.
 Do you get a say?
 Does your lawyer?

-Robinson & Henry Offers a Free Consultation
+Robinson & Henry Offers a free case assessment

 Jury Selection is Very Important

 Juries are well-known for their all-important verdicts at trials.
 But a very important process happens before the trial even begins: the jury selection.